Custom User Roles

 “Can I add an admin who can deal with everything but billing and payments and other sensitive functions?”

 Teachable has a wide variety of schools—some of them are small schools based around a niche hobby or small audience.
 But we also have schools that make $1M+ a year, and these are often managed by teams of people with very specialized roles.
-Having a tiered admin system was a request of many customers, and we decided to work on it in order to prepare our platform for larger schools and differentiate our High Volume plan from the other paid plans we have.
+Us not having a concept of permissions or roles was hurting our business.

 So what should V1 of this feature allow users to do?